JnuSimba/Small_Python/README.md

 From Python 2.5 src code.
 The realization of Python object extreme simplification

-the code support no other functionalities exclude the list items.
+the code support no other functionalities but the list items.
 <br>
 // a = 1<br>
 // b = 2 <br>